 - This moment of doubt will bring the NEED to the surface and a revelation on how to behave differently or keep

 - The THEMATIC REVEAL (CHANGE)

 - The character has found a new thrust with this new revelation.
-He will eventually change his ways to fully embrace the reveal of the NEED.
+He will eventually change his ways to fully embrace the NEED’s reveal.

 - From the POST BREAK REVEAL, the Character started acting differently and now confirms his new path.

-- How does “want” and “need” come together to overcome the challenge?
+- How do “want” and “need” come together to overcome the challenge?

-- What action does the character do that is a clear moral choice?
+- What action does the character take that is a clear moral choice?

 - The character finally became what he needed to become.
 He learned what he had to learn.
 His need is fulfilled.

 - What’s the point of view?